ssdnoxchi/landingpage/README.md

 # landingpage
-Project: Landing Page from The Odin Project
+"Project: Landing Page" from The Odin Project